Larry Holmes

 Holmes held the Ring magazine and lineal heavyweight titles from 1980 to 1985 and the inaugural IBF heavyweight title from 1983 to 1985.

 Holmes won his first 48 professional bouts, including victories over Ken Norton (the man he defeated in 1978 for the WBC championship), Muhammad Ali, Earnie Shavers, Mike Weaver, Gerry Cooney, Tim Witherspoon, Carl Williams, and Marvis Frazier.
 Holmes fell one short of matching Rocky Marciano's career record of 49–0 when he lost to Michael Spinks in a 1985 upset.
 Holmes retired after losing a rematch to Spinks the following year but made repeated comebacks.
-He was unsuccessful in four further comeback attempts (against Mike Tyson in 1988, Evander Holyfield in 1992, Oliver McCall in 1995 and Brian Nielsen in 1997) to regain the heavyweight title.
+He was unsuccessful in four further comeback attempts (against Mike Tyson in 1988, Evander Holyfield in 1992, Oliver McCall in 1995 and Brian Nielsen in 1997) to regain a variation of the heavyweight title.
 Holmes fought for the final time in 2002, at age 52, against the 334lb Eric "Butterbean" Esch and ended his career with a record of 69 wins and 6 losses, with all of his losses coming in world title fights.

 Holmes is frequently ranked as one of the greatest heavyweights of all time and has been inducted into both the International Boxing Hall of Fame and World Boxing Hall of Fame.
-He is the only boxer to have defeated Muhammad Ali by stoppage and the last living boxer to have defeated Ali.
+He is the only boxer to have defeated Muhammad Ali by stoppage and the last living boxer to have defeated him as a professional.

 Early life

 Holmes was the fourth of twelve children born to John and Flossie Holmes.
-The family moved to Easton, Pennsylvania in the Lehigh Valley region of eastern Pennsylvania in 1954.
-Holmes' father went to Connecticut, where he visited the family every three weeks and worked as a gardener there until his death in 1970.
+In 1954, the family moved to Easton, Pennsylvania, in the Lehigh Valley region on the state's border with New Jersey.
+Holmes' father went to Connecticut, where he visited the family every three weeks and worked as a gardener until his death in 1970.
 "He didn't forsake us", said Flossie Holmes.
 "He just didn't have anything to give."
 The family survived on welfare.
 To help support his family, Holmes dropped out of school when he was in the seventh grade and went to work at a car wash for $1 an hour.
 He later drove a dump truck and worked in a Lehigh Valley quarry.